Unwired8622/CS-4365-Project/instructions.md

 This starts a TCP client
 (Note that multiple clients can be created, but each one is created in its own separate terminal) When prompted in the terminal, a client can send a message to be echoed back by the server.
-A client can also upload a file to the server by typing upload <filename>.
+A client can also upload a file to the server by typing upload filename.
 This file will appear in the 'uploads' folder in the project directory.
 Typing 'quit' will end the client's process.